 Due to the fact that arthritis is so common, we can sometimes develop complacency.
 Some people may take it as the price of getting older and that there is nothing that can really be done about it.
 Maybe it is one of those things in life that happen and that we have no control over.

-Follow the links below to schedule a free assessment at any of our three hand clinics:
+Schedule a free assessment at any of the following hand clinics: